 I was watching Ann Burrell the other day “The Best Thing I Ever Made,” a Food Network show – she turned out an Eggs Flameco that looked marvelous – that recipe, though, reminded me of another old favorite, and a much healthier one: Eggs Florentine.

 How about you guys?
 Are you rocking breakfast for dinner?
 Think about Frittatas.
-They’re easier than an omelette, faster (and less calorie ridden) than a quiche and made in one pan.
-Add a little fruit or small salad on the side and you’ve got yourself breakfast, dinner or lunch.
+They’re easier than an omelette, faster (and less calorie ridden) than a quiche, and made in one pan.
+Add a little fruit or a Small Salad on the side, and you’ve got yourself breakfast, dinner, or lunch.
+I started this recipe initially as an asparagus frittata recipe (2012), but over the years, I’ve remade it so many different ways!
+It’s now Adaptable No Flip Frittata, my go-to Frittata recipe, easy and no flipping needed!